robert-abc/HTC2022-Sparse-DIP/README.md

 # HTC2022 - Proposed algorithm

-By the rules: *Your repository must contain a README.md file with at least the following sections:*
-* *Installation instructions, including any requirements.*
-* *Python users: Please specify any modules used.
-If you use Anaconda, please add to the repository an environment.yml file capable of creating an environment than can run your code (instructions).
-Otherwise, please add a requirements.txt file generated with pip freeze (instructions)*
-* *Usage instructions.*
-* *Show few examples.*

 # Helsinki Tomography Challenge 2022 (HTC 2022): Brief description of our algorithm

 * See Section 7 for basic usage of the algorithm: It may take a few minutes to reconstruct the tomographic image.